 Additional Moving Expenses.
 The agency must pay for full value insurance, appliance blocking charges, and extra handling charges for items such as pianos.
 The agency director or designee must approve all additional moving charges to be reimbursed up to $2,000.
 The agency may submit a request to the DAS Director for consideration of additional moving expenses that exceed the limit.

 Vehicles.
 In addition to mileage reimbursement provided in (2)(g), the agency must pay one- way private vehicle mileage from the old to the new residence for a maximum of two private vehicles.
 Reimbursement will be made at the full GSA relocation rate in effect at the time of travel.
 Retain documentation of the website or atlas/map mileage chart to document the mileage to be reimbursed.
-An employee who lacks computer access should contact a supervisor for assistance in obtaining mileage information.
+An employee who lacks computer access may contact a supervisor for assistance in obtaining mileage information.

 Miscellaneous Expenses.
 Employees may be eligible for reimbursement of miscellaneous relocation expenses up to $5,000.
 The DAS Director may consider requests for additional miscellaneous expenses in excess of $5,000.
 Employees must submit receipts for all miscellaneous expenses with the expense claim, including those described in the attached “Guide for Determining Reimbursable Miscellaneous Relocation Expenses.”